-3.2 Customising Rockbox
+3.2.
+Customising Rockbox

 Rockbox' User Interface can be customised using "Themes".
 Themes usually only affect the visual appearance, but an advanced user can create a theme that also changes various other settings like file view, LCD settings and all other settings that can be modified using .cfg files.
-This topic is discussed in more detail in section 12.3 (page 126).
+This topic is discussed in more detail in section 13.3 (page 142).
 The Rockbox distribution comes with some themes that should look nice on your player.

 Note: Some of the themes shipped with Rockbox need additional fonts from the fonts package, so make sure you installed them.
-Also, if you downloaded additional themes from the Internet make sure you have the needed fonts installed as otherwise the theme may get displayed garbled.
+Also, if you downloaded additional themes from the Internet make sure you have the needed fonts installed as otherwise the theme may not display properly.

-3.3 Charging
+3.3.
+USB Charging